 Redirection of existing resources to meet high priority funding needs is an integral and ongoing part of the University's annual budget process.
 For the University of Illinois, the early 1990s brought diminished State tax support with two years of outright reductions in combination with general tuition increases held to the level of inflation.
 What has changed substantially from the earlier period has been the University's determination to redirect resources internally.
 In earlier times, reallocations might have been made on an ad hoc basis to accommodate declining support, but with the expectation that the next year's funding from the State would improve.
 Now, however, the University has a renewed emphasis on the importance of adopting long-term budget planning strategies which include redirection of existing resources as an integral component augmenting tax and tuition support.
-Within the framework of well-developed strategic plans, resources have been shifted at each campus from programs of relative lower priority to those of higher priority.
-The campuses have undertaken a fundamental reexamination of the uses of all existing resources and, perhaps most importantly, have concluded a comprehensive review of their overall academic directions.
-They have recognized that the danger of attempting to preserve all existing programs and operations in an era of fiscal constraint is that none can maintain the excellence and quality achieved over decades of prudent investment.

 The University has recognized the importance of addressing budget requirements via multiple sources, it is clear that the single most important sources of budget strength remains State tax dollars and tuition.
 Direct State support now represents less than one-fourth of the University's total operating budget and, in combination with tuition revenue, represents virtually the entire funding for instructional programs.
-Although tuition has supported a larger share of the University's total budget over the past decade, it still requires more than a 1.2% rise in tuition to equal a 1.0% loss in State tax support.
 The University of Illinois cannot sustain, let alone enhance its quality without a firm foundation of annual State support.

-FY 2008 BUDGET OUTCOMES
+FY 2009 BUDGET OUTCOMES

-The legislative budget process for FY 2008 has been an extraordinary year with the State legislature and Governor going into a record setting session, into August, to set budget priorities.
-For Fiscal Year 2008, State support for the operating budget is 1.6% greater than FY 2007 levels.
-Additional tuition revenues were derived from September 2007 Page 8 three sources: general increases for all students, a set of special-purpose increases from which all income was specifically dedicated to improvement of instructional programs largely at the professional level and the fourth year of the tuition guarantee program.
+Achieving salary competitiveness for all employees remains a top priority for redirected funds.
+The legislative budget process for FY 2009 concluded with the Governor vetoing over \$1.4 billion in appropriations as passed by the State legislature.
+For Fiscal Year 2009, State support for the operating budget is 2.9% greater than FY 2008 levels.
+Even with the Governor's reductions, State appropriations exceed expected State revenues.
+Continued actions on the State budget during the year are expected.
+Additional tuition revenues were derived from general increases for all students and the continued phase in of special-purpose increases from which all income was specifically dedicated to improvement of instructional programs largely at the professional level.

 In 2003, the University of Illinois Act was amended (110 ILCS 305/25) to include a four year tuition guarantee for new students beginning with the fall 2004 cohort.
-The purpose of the undergraduate guaranteed tuition plan is to provide a high degree of certainty about tuition costs for students and families.
+The purpose of the undergraduate guaranteed tuition plan is to provide a high degree September 2008 Page 8 of certainty about tuition costs for students and families.
 The plan applies to all undergraduate students enrolled in a baccalaureate degree program on one of the three campuses of the University of Illinois.
 The plan treats every student as part of a cohort defined by the date of entry to the University.
 Each cohort is guaranteed an unchanged tuition schedule for four years.

-In FY 2007, a total of \$37.5 million was redirected through internal reallocations.
-Since final State budget outcomes are uncertain, it is expected that there will be significant reallocations for FY 2008.
-The reallocations accomplished over the past decade are outstanding examples of program advances that are possible when incremental tax and tuition revenues are coupled with significant internal reallocation.
+In FY 2009, a total of \$31.4 million was redirected through internal reallocations.
+The reallocations accomplished are outstanding examples of program advances that are possible when incremental tax and tuition revenues are coupled with significant internal reallocation.

-FY 2008 continued the absence of new State funded capital projects for the University of Illinois.
+FY 2009 continued the absence of new State funded capital projects for the University of Illinois.
 Our first capital priority is always repair and renovation of existing facilities on our three campuses.
 Continued internal reallocations will allow the University to address the most pressing needs to strengthen our traditional missions of teaching, research and public service.